Li-Jinjie/Li-Jinjie.github.io/_pages/about.md

 I believe in the principle of "**Learning by doing**," thus, I participated in many projects in university.
 These projects are hard to present in words, so I created this site to **visualize** the [Projects](https://lijinjie.top/Projects/) I've worked on.

-In addition, I posted my homework reports and photography works in [Homework](https://lijinjie.top/homework/) and [Portfolio](https://lijinjie.top/portfolio/), and you can contact me through [CV&Contact](https://lijinjie.top/cv/).
+In addition, I posted my Assignments reports and photography works in [Assignments](https://lijinjie.top/Assignments/) and [Portfolio](https://lijinjie.top/portfolio/), and you can contact me through [CV&Contact](https://lijinjie.top/cv/).